Creating a design¶

 or inout

-The module name of an IP should be placed in global name
+.
+The module name of an IP should be placed in the global name

-node, it should be consistent with how it is defined in HDL file.
+key, and it should be consistent with the definition in the HDL file.

-Here’s an example description of ports of Clock Crossing IP:
+As an example, this is the description of ports in the Clock Crossing

 # file: clock_crossing.yaml